sbuggay/srcds-docker/readme.md

 ## Using the Install Script

-Simply download and run the `install.sh` script.
+Simply run the `srcds-docker.sh` script.

-`./install.sh`
+`curl -s -L https://raw.githubusercontent.com/sbuggay/srcds-docker/master/srcds-docker.sh | bash`

-If docker is installed, the image will be built for you.
+If docker is installed and running, the image will be built for you.
 This can take ~20 minutes depending on your internet speed.

 After the initial run, servers will be spun up nearly instantly.

 ```
-devan@bender:~/srcds-docker$ ./install.sh
+devan@bender:~$ ./srcds-docker.sh
 sbuggay/srcds-docker server started
 port            rcon
-27017           8127tcfo
+27015           8127tcfo
 7c9ba318bd1b9d05c0326ba9d2d0509a6860fc8824dcb063932d99e77cedc7fc
 ```

-Don't forget to change the port and GLST in the installation script.
-You can get a GLST here: https://steamcommunity.com/dev/managegameservers.

 # Manual Steps